 Globally, bureaucrats are responsible for the day-to-day matters of policy implementation and government service provision.
 However, we know very little about how bureaucrats’ own interests and biases influence the ultimate distribution of public goods and services.
 To measure how citizens’ identities and the characteristics of their petitions affect municipal bureaucrats’ bias and efficiency, researchers conducted a national-scale audit of two of Colombia’s largest social service programs.
 They found evidence of moderate levels of discrimination on the basis of socioeconomic class and migrant status when callers asked how to access certain social benefits.

 While there have been many studies on how the actions of elected officials affect the provision of public services, less has been written on how access to those services is shaped by the behavior of the street-level bureaucrats who implement these programs.
 Bureaucrats influence the distribution of public goods and services in two respects: efficiency (how well they implement directives) and bias (who they choose to serve).
 Additionally, bureaucrats’ behavior is affected by their relationship with the elected officials they are accountable to.
 This research aimed to advance our understanding of how the behavior of local-level functionaries shapes access to social services, as well as the conditions under we observe variation in this behavior.

 This study focused on two programs related to Colombia’s national social support system: Sistema de Identificación de Potenciales Beneficiarios de Programas Sociales (SISBÉN) and Más Familias en Acción (MFA).
-SISBÉN is a national survey of income and assets that determines if one qualifies for many of Columbia’s social support programs.
+SISBÉN is a national survey of income and assets that determines if one qualifies for many of Colombia’s social support programs.
 MFA is Colombia’s main national conditional cash transfer program.
 These programs were selected for the audit in collaboration with officials from the Departamento Administrativo de la Function Pública, Departamento Nacional de Planeación, and Prosperidad Social.
 Both programs are national government programs with large numbers of beneficiaries and some implementation at the local level.